 - Christmas Day and Boxing Day (25th -26th December): Consumers exchange gifts with friends and family

 As affiliate marketing grows in popularity across APAC, Hong Kong offers an excellent opportunity for brands.
-Any brand looking to expand their affiliate programme to Hong Kong should focus on localising strategies to be set up for success including, localised content, language support and working with local partners.
+Any brand looking to expand their affiliate program to Hong Kong should focus on localizing strategies to be set up for success including, localized content, language support and working with local partners.